Chat with us, powered by LiveChat

 • A maximum of 3 years license disqualification for first-time offenders and a maximum of 5 years imprisonment for subsequent offenders.

-A court conviction for a DWI offence will show up as a disclosable court outcome (DCO) on a police check.
+A court conviction for a DWI offence will show up as a disclosable court outcome (DCO) on a Nationally Coordinated Criminal History Check.

 Bottom Line

 Driving while intoxicated can generally result in a person being convicted for a DUI offence.
-Apart from convictions, the crime of DWI reflects on a person's police check history.
+Apart from convictions, the crime of DWI reflects on a person's Nationally Coordinated Criminal History Check history.
 Consequently, this might be a disadvantage when trying to travel or apply for certain job positions.

 As such, it may be essential for anyone facing DWI charges to hire the services of a lawyer.